krnwonseungee/p2-guide/lightning-talks/lt-week4.md

 * How do I deploy a sinatra app to Heroku?
 * What is a code kata?
 * How can I use `let` and `context` to dry up my tests?
+* How can I use the sessions hash in Sinatra?